ar-io/ar-io-sdk/README.md

 Retrieves the total supply of tokens, returned in mIO.
 The total supply includes the following:

+- `total` - the total supply of all tokens
 - `circulating` - the total supply minus locked, withdrawn, delegated, and staked
 - `locked` - tokens that are locked in the protocol (a.k.a. vaulted)
 - `withdrawn` - tokens that have been withdrawn from the protocol by operators and delegators